 - 1. Run DataKeeper setup to install DataKeeper Cluster Edition on both SQL instances. - 2.
 Enter your license key and reboot when prompted. - 3.
-Launch the DataKeeper GUI and connect to server. - Note: The domain or server account used must be added to the Local System Administrators Group.
+Launch the DataKeeper GUI and connect to server.

+Note: The domain or server account used must be added to the Local System

+Administrators Group.
 The account must have administrator privileges on each server that DataKeeper is installed on.
-Refer to DataKeeper Service Log On ID and Password Selection for additional information. - 4.
-Right click on Jobs and connect to both SQL servers. - 5.
-Create a Job for each mirror you will create.
+Refer to DataKeeper Service Log On ID and Password Selection for additional information.

+- 4. Right click on Jobs and connect to both SQL servers. - Create a Job for each mirror you will create.
 One for your DTC resource, and one for your SQL resource.. - 6.
-When asked if you would like to auto-register the volume as a cluster volume, select Yes. - Note: If installing DataKeeper Cluster Edition on Windows "Core" (GUI-less Windows), make sure to read Installing and Using DataKeeper on Windows 2008R2/2012 Server Core Platforms for detailed instructions.
+When asked if you would like to auto-register the volume as a cluster volume, select Yes.